Zafeer/tdd-refactor-legacy/FizzBuzzKata/README.md

 ## Objective

-The goal of this Kata is to implement the FizzBuzz problem using Test-Driven Development (TDD).
+The goal of this Kata is to implement the FizzBuzz problem using Test-Driven Development (TDD) using **Fake It and Triangulation**.
 The problem consists of creating a function that returns:

 - `Fizz` if the number is divisible by 3.
 - `Buzz` if the number is divisible by 5.